-- Actual pair photographed on page 25 of cufflinks book by Susan Jonas and Marilyn Nissenson
+- Actual pair photographed on page 25 of the book on Cuff Links by Susan Jonas and Marilyn Nissenson.

 - Measures 15mm across.